 How to maximize your rewards with the Amex Blue Cash Everyday

-Planning out your spending is key to making the most out of the rewards offered by the Amex Blue Cash Everyday, as well as meeting the $2,000 spending requirement to earn the welcome bonus.
+Planning out your spending is key to making the most out of the rewards offered by the Amex Blue Cash Everyday, as well as meeting the $2,000 spending requirement (within the first six months) to earn the welcome bonus.